Student Clubs & Organizations

 If you have additional questions, we encourage you to stop by the SPARC, Tivoli 260.
 Our staff will help you join an organization or start one of your own.

 You are encouraged to explore opportunities outside the classroom that support your academic development and growth as an individual.
-There are over 20 organizations started by students.
-These have been designed by students and faculty to promote new experiences important to campus life.
-If you do not find an organization that fits your style and goals, we encourage you to create a new organization around something you have a personal interest in, such as a hobby or outside activity.
+Students start many organizations.
+Students and faculty have designed these to promote new experiences important to campus life.
+If you do not find an organization that fits your style and goals, we encourage you to create a new organization around something you are interested in, such as a hobby or outside activity.

 Academic Honors Societies